THE TAG BLOG

 Ship your item with a 360 ID Tag attached.
 Customers can still try the item on with the return tag attached.

-Let us know in the comments below how your business has been impacted by this Paypal refund policy change
+Let us know in the comments below how this PayPal refund policy change has impacted your business

 Find the right 360 ID Tag pack for your business